 - UNIX has a bright outlook within the IBM 370 architecture world.
 While MVS and VM will be more popular from an installed base point of view, UNIX will carve out for itself an important role as a third major operating system.
-INPUT's optimism regarding UNIX stems from a number of factors, including: - The evolution of System V as a leading standard.
+INPUT's optimism regarding UNIX stems from a number of factors, including: - The evolution of System V as a leading standard. - The recognition that many of the UNIX functional deficiencies are temporary and will be overcome via redesigns and additions (including shells).

-- The recognition that many of the UNIX functional deficiencies are temporary and will be overcome via redesigns and additions (including shells). - The increasing commercial appeal of UNIX. - Its evolution as a mid-range system operating system, an area anticipated to have explosive growth during the next five years. - Its ability to effectively co-exist with other operating systems under VM. - INPUT recommends that vendors undertake the following approaches concerning UNIX: - Select UNIX for market reasons, not because of programmer biases.
-Programmers assigned to evaluate UNIX as a possible operating system for a future applications software product must be careful that UNIX technical "cult" appeal, which stems from the elegance of its internal design and its reputation among "supertechies," does not override the business considerations required for economic justification. - The best match for UNIX is within a market segment that has these characteristics: mid-range systems are the primary hardware implementation, the market requires support of a wide variety of vendor hardware, and unfulfilled applications demands exist. - Implement a System V standard UNIX.
-Avoid features and facilities that are unique to a single vendor, even if that vendor is IBM. - Anticipate a primarily VM environment for UNIX implementations in the IBM 370 world.
+- The increasing commercial appeal of UNIX. - Its evolution as a mid-range system operating system, an area anticipated to have explosive growth during the next five years. - Its ability to effectively co-exist with other operating systems under VM. - INPUT recommends that users undertake the following approaches concerning UNIX: - Select UNIX for business reasons, not because of programmer biases.
+Programmers assigned to evaluate UNIX as a possible operating system for a future applications software product must be careful that UNIX technical "cult" appeal, which stems from the elegance of its internal design and its reputation among "supertechies," does not override the business considerations required for economic justification. - The best match for UNIX is within a computing environment that has these characteristics: mid-range systems are the primary hardware implementation and support is required of a wide variety of vendor hardware. - Implement a System V standard UNIX.
+Avoid features and facilities that are unique to a single vendor, even if that vendor is IBM. - Anticipate a primarily VM environment for UNIX implementations in the IBM 370 world. - Users should expect vendors to: - Develop facilities to improve the connectivity of UNIX.

-- Opportunity areas for vendors include: - Most applications software areas. - Developing facilities to improve the connectivity of UNIX. - Development of UNIX shells that improve the appeal to end-user computing environments.
+- Develop UNIX shells that improve the appeal to end-user computing environments.